Skip to Main Content

 11. Family Practice Clinic Rotation provides well-rounded training

-During the four 1-month long Clinic rotations (C1 & C2), residents see a higher volume of work-in and continuity care patients.
-They also participate in a variety of specialty clinics including colposcopy, minor surgery, HIV consultation, orthopedics, renal, dermatology, psychiatry, pediatric cardiology, and allergy.
-During these specialty clinics, residents render the appropriate care under direct supervision of the preceptor, thus maximizing the learning experience.
-The opportunity to develop strong outpatient skills and work one-on-one with such a wide array of specialists make this rotation particularly attractive, preparing many of our graduates to go on to practice in rural areas and other settings where a specialist may not be readily available.
+During the 12 weeks of C1 and C2 rotations, residents see a higher volume of specialty and continuity care patients.
+They participate in various specialty clinics, including colposcopy, minor surgery, HIV, orthopedics, dermatology, psychiatry, pediatrics, pulmonology, gastroenterology and cardiology.
+The opportunity to develop strong outpatient skills and work one-on-one with a wide array of specialists make this rotation particularly valuable, preparing many of our graduates to go on to practice in rural areas and other settings where a specialist may not be readily available.

 12. Inpatient training